amouro/drupalden_iwakuni_2023/section-2.md

 </div>

 <!--
-The first stage when we worked with the vendor.
+During the first stage of the project when we worked with the vendor, they used GitHub and its Project tool to manage tasks.

-The vendor use GitHub and its Project tool to manage the tasks.
+This allowed their developers and us to communicate freely, rather than only through the project manager.

-Both their developer and can communicate freely instead of only via their project manager.
+This accelerated development, made the work transparent, and increased mutual trust.

-This accelerate the development, make the work transparent and increase the mutual trust.
+After the project was delivered, we introduced Shortcut to manage both development and content creation tasks on the same platform.

-After the project delivered, we introduced Shortcut to manage the dev task and content creation task together on the same platform.
+With Shortcut,
-With Shortcut, we can integrate GitHub to it to know the status of the PR and sync the dev task status.
+we were able to integrate GitHub to track the status of pull requests, and syncing development task status.

 <b>Next slide >>>>></b>
 -->